 What camera do you use?

-Sticky Sony A7 IV auto-focus tracks an Anna’s Hummingbird
+Sony A6700 “bird-eye” auto-focus tracks an Anna’s Hummingbird

 Since August, 2023, I’m shooting with the Sony A6700.
-Because the camera works so well for bird photography (1.5 crop factor turns my 400mm into the equivalent of a 600mm lens), I sold my Sony A7 IV.
-I am now for the first time since 1979 without a 35mm body, or what we call now a full-frame camera.
+In August, 2024, I added a Sony 300mm f2.8 lens, now my go to for birds and other wildlife.
+The camera 1.5 crop factor turns my A6700 into a 450mm f2.8, rather shocking.
+I generally don’t feel the need to add a 1.4x tele, but I still have my Canon 500mm f4 for distant, tripod work.
+Since I sold my Sony A7 IV, I am now for the first time since 1979 without a 35mm body, or what we call now a full-frame camera.
 I don’t think this will have much effect on my landscape photography, which in any case has been largely idle, but the crop-frame A6700 is a capable landscape camera, and along with some outstanding APS-C lenses halves the photo-gear carried-weight for backpacking.
+I particularly like my APS-C Sony 15mm f1.4 lens, fast and sharp for landscapes, for night shooting and (yup!), even for wildlife.

 Back to FAQ